btlk/ml/README.md

 ## disclaimer

-The projects were written in such a manner, that author is both not shy to present it no third-party AND is not doing rocket science
+The projects were written in such a manner, that author is both not shy to present it to third-party AND is not doing rocket science.
-Thus, do not be surprised to see hacks, ad-hoc design and some anti-patterns (though I tried close to my best to avoid them, until deadlines stroke)
+Thus, do not be surprised to see hacks, ad-hoc design and some anti-patterns (though I tried close to my best to avoid them, until deadlines stroke).

 ## future plans

-Although there is no planned development, this repo is and always be my sandbox for ML algos implementation
+Although there is no planned development, this repo is and always be my sandbox for ML algos implementation.

 Have fun, whoever you are.
+-btlk